 Managing your financial and legal affairs

-A Lasting Power of Attorney is a document which appoints someone who can manage your financial and legal affairs if you were to find it difficult or impossible to do so yourself.
+A Lasting Power of Attorney (LPA) is a document which appoints someone who can manage your financial and legal affairs if you were to find it difficult or impossible to do so yourself.

-They are inexpensive to set up and will give you peace of mind of knowing that should the worst happen, your affairs will be properly looked after by someone you trust.
+Lasting Powers of Attorney are inexpensive to set up and will give you peace of mind of knowing that should the worst happen, your affairs will be properly looked after by someone you trust.

-Specific Powers of Attorney
+Types of Lasting Powers of Attorney

 - You have to make the Lasting Power of Attorney yourself before you lose mental capacity – no one can make it for you